icon-project/icon-sdk-python/README.md

 To send transactions, first, you should make an instance of your wallet.

-You can make an instance of the wallet using a private key or from a key store file.
+You can make an instance of the wallet using bytes of the private key or from a key store file.

 ### Examples